emgarVIII/machine-learning-specialization/README.md

    ![University Admission Probability](https://github.com/emgarVIII/machine-learning-specialization/blob/main/other/University%20Admission%20Probability/admission_linear_fit.PNG?raw=true)

    As an administrator of a university department, my task was to determine an applicant's chance of admission based on their scores on two exams.
 I built a logistic regression model using historical data from previous applicants that included the applicant’s scores on two exams and the admissions decision.
+People who are placed above the line are most likely to be accepted into the University.

    - [Project GitHub Link](https://github.com/emgarVIII/machine-learning-specialization/blob/main/W3%20Classification/labs/C1_W3_Logistic_Regression.ipynb)